 A short story by Robert Pimm

-I arrive exhausted.
+I reach the hotel exhausted.
 In the shady arbour that is the lobby of the Caravanserai, I slip off my hiking boots, exhale and put my feet up.
 A breeze caresses my hair.
 An emerald gecko darts up the wall then stops, a living sculpture on the hand-hewn mountain stone.

 For a long moment he stays frozen, as if considering his options.
 Only his eyes betray his animation.